jdeinum/SDR/README.md

 3. Determining the effectiveness of our research in a potential use case (i.e a park)

-The rest of the document will focus on stage 1.

 # Background
 This section will cover some background information relative to the project.
 If